emoose/idaxex/README.md

 **Windows**

-Clone the repo into your idasdk\ldr\ folder and then build idaxex.sln with VS2022.
+- Clone the repo with submodules enabled so the bundled crypto code is available.
+- Point `IDASDK` at your IDA SDK 9.3 root.
+- Use the SDK's CMake bootstrap or the generated Visual Studio project flow that comes with the SDK.

 **Linux**

-- Setup [ida-cmake](https://github.com/allthingsida/ida-cmake) in your idasdk folder
+- Use the IDA SDK 9.3 CMake bootstrap from `src/cmake/bootstrap.cmake` if your SDK tree has it, or the standalone [ida-cmake](https://github.com/allthingsida/ida-cmake) bootstrap if you keep that package separately.
-- Make sure IDASDK env var points to your idasdk folder
+- Make sure `IDASDK` points at the SDK root.
-- Clone idaxex repo
-- Run `cmake . -DEA64=YES` inside idaxex folder
+- Run `cmake -S . -B build` from the repo root.
-- Run `make`
+- Run `cmake --build build`.
-- To build xex1tool run cmake/make inside the xex1tool folder
+- To build `xex1tool`, run `cmake -S xex1tool -B xex1tool/build` and `cmake --build xex1tool/build`.

-On newest IDA you may need to edit ida-cmake common.cmake and change `libida64.so` to `libida.so` for build to link properly.
+On newer IDA SDKs, `libida.so` may be the correct library name in place of `libida64.so`.

 ## Credits
-Based on work by the Xenia project, XEX2.bt by Anthony, xextool 0.1 by xor37h, Xex Loader & x360_imports.idc by xorloser, xkelib, and probably many others I forgot to name.
+Based on work by the Xenia project, XEX2.bt by Anthony, xextool 0.1 by xor37h, Xex Loader & x360_imports.idc by xorloser, xkelib, XeCLI, and probably many others I forgot to name.

 Thanks to everyone involved in the Xbox 360 modding/reverse-engineering community!